frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 immaturity.
 In some ways there\'s great waste.

 But notice how the father lets him make all these mistakes.
 Very important.
-He doesn\'t warn him, he doesn\'t send a detective to keep an eye on him.
+He doesn\'t warn him.
+He doesn\'t send a detective to keep an eye on him.
 He wants his freedom?
 Now he has his freedom.

 The moment has come when the father has given him as much formation as he can and now he has to learn for himself and stand on his own two feet and be an adult.
 Of course, the son fails all these tests.
 "He squandered his fortune."
-It was a lot of money and he squanders it in loose living.
+It was a lot of money and he squanders it "in loose living."

 There may come a moment when every child has to be given his head to waste a bit of time, a bit of energy, a bit of money, in all sorts of